Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter1/2-history.md

 The terminology surrounding BPF and eBPF often leads to confusion due to the historical evolution of the technology.
 Originally, BPF referred exclusively to the Berkeley Packet Filter designed for packet capture.
 However, with the introduction of eBPF in 2014, the technology evolved far beyond its initial purpose, supporting tasks like tracing, performance monitoring, and security.

-Despite these advancements, many tools and kernel APIs continue to use the term "BPF" even when referring to eBPF functionality.
+Despite these advancements, many tools and kernel APIs continue to use the term BPF even when referring to eBPF functionality.
 For example, commands like `bpftool` and the `bpf()` system call refer to eBPF features while retaining the older name.
 This overlap in terminology can cause misunderstandings, especially for newcomers who may not be aware of the differences between classic BPF and modern eBPF.

-To avoid confusion, it's helpful to use "BPF" when referring to the original packet-filtering technology and "eBPF" when discussing the extended capabilities introduced in the modern framework.
+To avoid confusion, it's helpful to use BPF when referring to the original packet-filtering technology and eBPF when discussing the extended capabilities introduced in the modern framework.
 This distinction clarifies communication and ensures a better understanding of the technology's capabilities in the Linux ecosystem.

 ### Example Using tcpdump